vasigavr1/Odyssey/README.md

 6. CAS_weak()
 7. FAA()

-The Kite API can be sued by the client threads.
+The Kite API can be used by the client threads.
 ./src/client.c already contains implementations of
 * The Treiber Stack
 * Michael & Scott Queues